gcamfer/Anomaly-ReactionRL/README.md

 tipeAD.py selects only the attack type between normal, DoS, Probe, R2L, U2R.

-adversarialAD.py pretends to use the beneficts of adversarial to send most optimal attacks and train a better defender
+adversarialAD.py pretends to use the benefits of adversarial to send most optimal attacks and train a better defender